-- There shall be Standing Committees for the purpose of making rec-19. ommendations to the Executive Committee and fulfilling the functions described in Paragraph 23.
+- 19. There shall be Standing Committees for the purpose of making recommendations to the Executive Committee and fulfilling the functions described in Paragraph 23.
 Each Standing Committee shall consist of not less than six (6) nor more than fifteen (15) members who shall be appointed by the President with the advice and consent of the Executive Committee.
 In order to meet the requirements of the NCHA's Constitution and Bylaws, new members of Standing Committees will be appointed to ensure that each committee will have at least one member from each of NCHA's geographic regions.
 Any member of the Association in good standing shall be eligible for committee assignment; however, preference shall be given to Directors of the Association.
 Vacancies shall be filled in the same manner as original appointments.
 No committee or committee member has the authority to make contractual or other obligations for the NCHA.

 - 20. The term of a committee member's assignment shall be stated in the appointment.
 Should a committee member be absent from two (2) consecutive meetings without prior excuse from the Association President or Executive Director, that member shall be removed from their committee assignment.
 In addition, the President, with the advice and consent of the Executive Committee, may relieve a member of their committee assignment for cause.

 - 21. In order to provide for continuity and experience of members, standing committee assignments may be made for a term longer than one (1) year, but in no event may a person be selected to serve as a member of a specific committee for more than two consecutive three-year terms, or for more than eight consecutive years.

 - 22. Each Standing Committee shall be headed by a Chairman, assisted by a Vice-Chairman, each of whom shall be elected annually by the committee members by written ballot, email ballot or roll call vote as determined by sitting Chairman.
 No voting by proxy shall be allowed.
-The committee member receiving the greatest number of votes shall serve as Chairman and the committee member receiving the next highest number of votes shall serve as Vice-Chairman.
 The Chairman shall vote only in case of a tie vote concerning committee action.
 The Vice Chairman shall serve as presiding officer in the Chairman's absence or incapacity.
 No individual may serve as Chairman for more than three (3) consecutive years.

 - 23. A quorum at any meeting of a Standing Committee shall consist of not less than six (6) members thereof, (for those committees with the maximum 15 members or 40% of the membership of smaller committees) and a simple majority of such quorum shall decide any questions that may come before the meeting.

 - 24. The present Standing Committees are:

-- · Affiliate Officers/Secretaries
+- Affiliate Officers/Secretaries

 - Amateur

-- Approved LAE Show Producers

 - Finance and Audit

 - Governance

-- · Growth and Development
+- Growth and Development

 - Judges Rules

-- · Limited Age Events
+- Limited Age Events

 - Non-Professional

 - Professional Trainers

 - Stallion Owners

-- · Weekend Show
+- Weekend Shows

 - Youth